pe-st/md/git.md

   With complete hash and the internal date format git log --pretty=format:"%H %ad %ai %an: %s" --date=raw --all

-- git diff HEAD

-  The HEAD is a pointer that holds your position within all your different commits.
-  By default HEAD points to your most recent commit, so it can be used as a quick way to reference that commit without having to look up the SHA.

 - `git branch` or `git branch --all`
 - `git remote` or `git remote -v`

 - `git show-ref`

+## Diffing

+- git diff : shows what is not added yet
+- git diff --cached : shows what would be committed
+- git diff --staged : synonym to --cached
+- git diff HEAD : difference of workspace to HEAD (staged and unstaged)

+Use `git difftool` instead of `git diff` to use an external diff tool (e.g. Beyond Compare)

+## glossar

+- The HEAD is a pointer that holds your position within all your different commits.
+  By default HEAD points to your most recent commit, so it can be used as a quick way to reference that commit without having to look up the SHA.

 ## repositories